stephenebert/Character-Generation/README.md

 This Minimum Viable Product (MVP) combines a vision model (BLIP-2) that extracts coarse appearance features with a static pixel-art library layered together on the server-side.

-The REST API lets you:
+The REST API lets one do:
 1. **/predict** – upload an image → get JSON attributes
 2. **/sprite**  – upload an image → get a composed PNG sprite